sdevikar/cpp/alexander_stepaniv/notes/notes_alexander_stepaniv.md

 We could write the max function the same way as we wrote the min function. i.e. using the Comparator functor.
 However, let's dig a little deeper.
 The idea is that the min, max and sort should work in harmony.
-Let's explore how the we would write a sort function to sort two items.
-This sort function will simply swap the items if they're out of order, so a always has the min value and b has the "max" value
+Let's explore how we would write a sort function to sort two items.
+This sort function will simply swap the items if they're out of order, so `a` always has the min value and `b` has the "max" value

 ```cpp